fadihboubati/Randomizer_linux/README.md

 1. python language is needed.

+3. clone it

-2. go to the dist folder, then open the randomizer file (it's an executable file)
+3. go to the dist folder, then open the randomizer file (it's an executable file)

-3. * create a list of studentsm. there are two ways:
+4. * create a list of studentsm. there are two ways:
         + adding students one by one by the GUI. when you create a list using the GUI, a new txt file will be created named "students_list" that contains your data, and the app will read the data from this file(you can also from this file do any update or delete to the data)
         + putting a txt file named "students_list" that contains all students' names in the same location of the randomizer file,  the students' names should be separated by a new line.

-4. after setting the list, click "Finish" to start picking a random name.
+5. after setting the list, click "Finish" to start picking a random name.

-5. to make a new list, click reset.
+6. to make a new list, click reset.
 **P.S** when you do a reset, students_list file will be deleted.